 Take note that WPML allows you to transfer a license to clients and if you register every website you have, WPML gives you one website license for free.
 That’s so generous.

 If you tend to be forgetful, don’t worry as WPML will notify you by sending you reminders on your WordPress plugins page if you’re not receiving security updates.

-For the last and final step, you need to enable the Toolset Types.
+Next is improving your site’s translations with some key plugins like enabling Toolset Types.
 If you are CMS and Agency license holders, you must enable the WPML components for that website and that includes the String Translation, Translation Management, and Media Translation.

 Before anything else, the WPML Components mentioned are the three additional plugins if you purchased a CMS or Agency License.
 These additional features help enhance the performance of your multilingual websites.